tomas-fryza/avr-course/labs/06-uart/README.md

    >
    ```

    After pressing the '1' key on computer keyboard, ATmega328P receives ASCII code of the key and sends the current Timer1 value back to PuTTY.
-After pressing the '2' key, ATmega328P resets Timer1 value, etc. Use ANSI escape sequences to highlight information within PuTTY console.
+After pressing the '2' key, ATmega328P resets Timer1 value, etc. Use ANSI escape sequences to highlight information in PuTTY console.

    ```c
    uint8_t value;